bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_node_rpc.md

 RPC Calls are accepted at:
 `POST /`

-*Note: bcoin cli rpc and javascript will return error OR result.*
+*Note: bcoin-cli rpc and javascript will return error OR result.*

 ### POST Parameters RPC